Rules and Regulations

 - Waiting lists for room changes.
 Students can add themselves to waiting lists for up to three buildings and can specify what type of room (i.e., a single or a double) they seek.
 If a specified roommate is desired, the students should turn in their room change paperwork together.
 A resident should fill out a waiting list request form even when seeking to change rooms within the same building or when planning a mutual room swap with another student.

 In general, to be competitive for space in a residential college, the student must either already live in that facility or be a nonresident member of that residential college and have a room change form verifying that fact signed by Residential Services.
 Spaces in residential colleges will be filled first by nonresident members of the college in the order they sign up for the waiting list and then, if space is still available, can be offered to anyone interested in living in the building.

 A student who is added to a waiting list remains on that waiting list for fall, winter, and spring quarters.
 As always, room changes are predicated on availability, and there are no guarantees that requests will be accommodated, regardless of the number of spaces that may open up in a building.
 If a student’s request is accommodated, the student will be asked by email to pick up room change paperwork from Residential Services.
 Typically, completing and returning the paperwork takesa few days, after which the move is approved and a schedule for tenancy in the new room and vacancy of the old assignment is worked out.

 Residential Services will notify the residence hall mail services that a student has changed rooms so that the necessary arrangements can be made to have mail forwarded to a new campus address.
 The online student directory updates automatically with a new address and phone number about seven days after the room change paperwork is completed and submitted.

 Residential Services will work closely in conjunction with housing assignments to resolve roommate conflicts.
-Please contact a community assistant or residence director with any questions or concerns.
+Please contact a resident assistant or residence director with any questions or concerns.